-The linear accelerator technology, based on superconducting L-band (1.3 GHz) cavities, is currently under study at DESY [1].
+The 2×250 GeV/c TESLA linear collider project, currently under study at DESY [1], is based on the technology of superconducting L-band (1.3 GHz) cavities.
 The two 10 km long main LINACs (linear accelerator) are equipped with a total of nearly 20,000 cavities.
 A gradient of 23.4 MV/m is required for a so-called superstructure arrangement of couples of 9-cell cavities.
 To meet the 2×400 GeV/c energy upgrade specifications, higher gradients of 35 MV/m are mandatory.